kryptokrona/kryptokrona-docs/guides/Participating-in-Raindance.md

 This guide will walk you through the process.

-Here's a quick screen recording video of a raindance taking place:
+Here's a quick screen recording of a raindance taking place:
 [TurtleCoin - Participating in Raindance on Vimeo](https://vimeo.com/258816694)

 ## raindance

 ![Raindance Channel](images/raindance/rain1.jpg)

-A raindance can happen when the TurtleBotRain wallet has accumulated 5,000 or more TRTL.
+A raindance happens when the TurtleBotRain wallet has accumulated 5,000 or more TRTL.

 ![Forecast](images/raindance/forecast.jpg)

-When TurtleBotRain posts in the #raindance channel it means a Raindance is about to begin!
+When TurtleBotRain posts in the #raindance channel, it means a raindance is about to begin!

 ![A Raindance is about to begin](images/raindance/tuttut.jpg)

-When you see this message the RainDance will begin soon.
+When you see this message the raindance will begin soon.
 Get your TRTL wallet address ready.

 **Wait** and especially **don't click on any reactions or emotes yet.
 This will cause a disqualification!**

-Wait for the “Quick, send me your wallet” message.
+Wait for the “Quick, send me your wallet addresses!” message.

 ![Quick, send your wallet!](images/raindance/quick_rain.jpg)

-Click on TurtleBotRain to send your address in a private message to TurtleBotRain.
+Click on TurtleBotRain to send your address in a private message to it.
 ![Click on this](images/raindance/turtlebotrain.jpg)

 ![DM the bot](images/raindance/pm_bot.jpg)

-You should receive a private message back that looks like something like this:
+You should receive a private message back that will look like something like this:

 ![You get a response](images/raindance/respo1.jpg)